willie68/ReCoS-Remote-Command-Service/service/README.md

 title: the title of the action used by the UI
 description: user defined description of this action
 runone: is true or false.
 On true, if the action is fired twice, all commands of the first execution must be finished before the second execution will take place.
 On false, the execution will start directly without checking the action execution state.
+icon: the icon which will be displayed on the cell
 commands: list of commands for execution of this action

 ```yaml